devendar-aws/aws-120days-journey/learning_notes.md

   - Amazon roles mapped to data/cloud context
 - Added week01 summary, debug_notes.md, learning_notes.md, and README.md files.

+## 📅 [Day 16] DynamoDB Basics - CRUD operations
+- DynamoDB reserved keywords (like status, name, etc.) must be aliased using ExpressionAttributeNames.
+- Indentation in Python is strict — even one space can cause syntax errors.
+- Lambda Deployment Delay: After updating code, ensure it is fully deployed before re-testing.
+- Partition Key = Primary Key when only one key is defined (e.g., taskId).

 ## ✨ More learnings will be added as I go deeper into AWS, DevOps, and cloud project building.

 Stay tuned.
 This file will help me quickly revise and reinforce everything when needed.